dmsweetser/CodeReviser/README.md

 ## Additional Notes

-- The code supports files with the extensions `.py`, `.java`, `.cpp`, and `.cs`.
-Make sure your target code files have one of these extensions.
+- The code supports files with the following extensions: '.py', '.java', '.cpp', '.cs', '.cshtml', '.js'.
+Make sure your target code files have one of these extensions, or modify the script to add any extensions that are missing that you need.

 - The generated code from Llama.cpp is extracted from markdown code blocks within the revised code.
 The `process_file()` function handles this extraction.